 TMC acts as your advocate starting with the prequalification and continues to provide guidance throughout the entire loan process.
-The prequalification gives you the opportunity to establish a relationship with a Certified Development Company who will be your supporter from start to finish.
+The prequalification gives you the opportunity to establish a relationship with a Certified Development Company that will be your supporter from start to finish.

-So in conclusion, is hard to get an SBA loan?
+So in conclusion, is it hard to get an SBA loan?
 No. Qualifying for a 504 Loan is simple and most for–profit businesses are eligible for SBA funding.

 More About TMC Financing